Get free ebooK with 50 must do coding Question for Product Based Companies solved

 Some Frequently Asked Questions related to Abstract Method in Java are given below.

-Ques 3.
-Can an abstract class have non-abstract methods in Java?
+Q5: Can abstract classes have constructors in Java?

 Leave a Reply